Have you noticed children while they are playing? They are often so engrossed in what they are doing and they seem to be in another world.

 What is mindfulness?

 Mindfulness is being fully present, and being aware of what you are doing at the moment.
 You bring your full attention to what you are doing at the moment, not letting your mind wander.
-When it wanders, you are aware of it and you gently bring it back to what you are focusing on, without judgement.
+When it wanders, you are aware of it and you gently bring it back to what you are focusing on, without judgment.

 As simple as that.